Asian-American Biblical Interpretation: Evangelical Voices

 Asian American biblical interpretation by its very nature is interdisciplinary.
 Thus, invited guests will include theologians, historians, sociologists and scholars from other disciplines to inform our research.
 For further information, please contact Milton Eng ([email protected]) or Max Lee ([email protected])

-Bo Lim, Seattle Pacific University, Presiding (5 min)
+Joyce del Rosario, Seattle Pacific University, Respondent (5 min)

 Break (5 min)